 - You come in to one of the fitness centres for your first session and hopefully book on for your next session.

 - Sue will be in regular contact with you to see how the sessions are going.
-If for any reason you're not happy with the sessions, you can feedback to them or the Disability Sport Officer.
+If for any reason you're not happy with the sessions, you can feedback to them or the Inclusive Sport Officer.

 What do our members say?